AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/faq/content-and-file-attachment-faq.md

 A **file attachment** is just like a file attachment you would use in your regular email client.

-**Content** is what we use to describe any files (PPT, PDF, Word doc, etc.) that you'd like to be tracked by Sales Connect.
+**Content** is what we use to describe any files (PPT, PDF, Word doc, etc.) that you'd like to be tracked by [!DNL Sales Connect].

 After you click that button, you're able to choose a file already uploaded or upload a new file to be tracked.
 We then insert a link in the email or template you're using.

 On the receiving end, the recipient clicks the link and the content will be populated in the browser.
-This allows us to track each page view and report them to the Sales Connect user in the Live Feed.
+This allows us to track each page view and report them to the [!DNL Sales Connect] user in the Live Feed.

-File and content options are available in: one-off emails, templates, campaigns, Outlook (both Windows and Mac), Gmail, and OWA.
+File and content options are available in: one-off emails, templates, campaigns, [!DNL Outlook] (both [!DNL Windows] and Mac), Gmail, and OWA.

 ## Who manages the content, and where is it stored? {#who-manages-the-content-and-where-is-it-stored}

-Content can be uploaded to the Sales Connect repository by any user with the ability to create templates.
+Content can be uploaded to the [!DNL Sales Connect] repository by any user with the ability to create templates.
 This means users will be able to upload content of their choosing.

 ## Can content, playbooks, templates, etc., be created/organized by teams? {#can-content-playbooks-templates-etc-be-created-organized-by-teams}